intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 For a protocol to have sustained viability, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.
-Additionally, since implementations now already benefit from periodic updates to mitigate security vulnerabilities, the cost of reacting to changes is much lower than it was in the past.
+Additionally, software update mechanisms are much more common now than they were when the robustness principle was written; therefore, the cost of reacting to changes is much lower than it was in the past.

 Maintaining specifications so that they closely match deployments ensures that implementations are consistently interoperable and removes needless barriers for